-We consider a slowly increasing ramp for the velocity reference with constant acceleration from initial time $k_0$ as where $\bar{v} = \min v{k_0}^{(i)}$ is initialized to the minimum velocity of the platoon, the acceleration reference is and $k_m$ is the sampling periods to reach the desired velocity.
-The time constant $k_m$ is a tuning parameter of the controller.
+We consider a slowly increasing ramp for the velocity reference with constant acceleration from initial time k_0 as where $\bar{v} = \min v{k_0}^{(i)}$ is initialized to the minimum velocity of the platoon, the acceleration reference is and k_m is the sampling periods to reach the desired velocity.
+The time constant k_m is a tuning parameter of the controller.
+We include acceleration in our reference design as it is necessary to provide a reference for all states.
+It is demonstrated in [78] that it is important to design a reference for all states, such that the reference satisfies both desired constraints and system dynamics, while providing a smooth path to the final desired values.